Academics . Illustration . Courses

 Course No. ILL 264 Credits: 3.0

 This course assures the student the opportunity to develop a saleable skill, perform in a professional manner and demonstrate good attitude and work habits that meet client needs and deadlines.
 Encounter a strong emphasis on different techniques, methods, styles and types of illustration that will further provide advancement towards future employment.
 Students will be introduced to past- and present-day illustrators to get a comprehensive sense of what role an illustrator plays when dealing in the solutions of design/illustration problems.
 Students will also acquire an understanding of style and techniques used by illustrators to solve these problems they may confront in the future as professionals.
-Offered spring.
+3 credits.

 Character Design + Development